DTVasques/Plants-Taxonomy/Distribution Maps.md

 >
 > names(gbif_data[[myspecies[1]]]$data)

-## create and fill a list with only the 'data' section for each species:
+## Create and fill a list with only the 'data' section for each species:
 > myspecies_coords_list <- vector("list", length(myspecies))
 >
 > names(myspecies_coords_list) <- myspecies